kisa002/Transer/README.md

 It's simple, just type it in the TRANSER then it is translated.

-If your platform is mac, you can use a shortcut (⌥+ Space) to appear on the top while running TRANSER.
+If your platform is mac, you can use a shortcut (⌥ + Space) to appear on the top while running TRANSER.
-(Will be supported windows and linux platforms too.)
+Or other platforms, you can use Control + Space.

-Currently, mac is safety version. windows required to more test.
+Currently, mac is safety version. windows, linux required to more test.

 ### Android